Not all cotton is equal. That’s a fact.

 Percale cotton uses a traditional criss-cross weave – one thread over, and one thread under.

 Percale bedding is typically soft, crisp and airy, like the bedding you’ll wake up in in a lovely boutique hotel.

 Sateen cotton uses a less traditional ‘one thread over, three threads under’ weave.

 Often mistaken for silk, cotton sateen bedding feels buttery soft and smooth to the touch, and has a subtle sheen that mellows beautifully after washing.

 Bedding might seem like a simple product, but in reality, producing high quality bedding is a complicated process requiring the very best raw materials, precision engineering, state of the art machinery, and skilled finishing.
 Every process along the way, from picking to combing to spinning and weaving, requires a high level of skill, care and attention.

 At Bedfolk, we partner with a third-generation family run mill in Portugal.
-Our 100% long staple cotton sheets are woven and finished by master weavers, with exacting standards and unrivalled expertise.
+Our high calibre cotton sheets are woven and finished by master weavers, with exacting standards and unrivalled expertise.
 That’s how we make the comfiest cotton bedding that you’ll ever sleep in.